 “You can very clearly show - here’s what I planned, here’s what I actually did,” says Clark.
 “And if there’s any variances… you can tell them what they were, why they happened, and what you can do to have them not happen again.
 It’s one of those things where having a system removes a lot of the ‘I don't knows’ from the equation.”

-Michael Langemeier, an ag economist, describes three levels of knowledge around farm financial performance.
+Michael Langemeier, an ag economist, describes three levels of knowledge around farm financial performance in a Progressive Farmer article.
 The first is basic: is gross revenue above expenses?
 Next is breaking it down into individual enterprises - crops versus livestock, soybeans versus corn, etc. Third is the most detailed: understanding the costs and returns on individual fields.

 Langemeier added his view on the importance of knowing how every part of the farm is doing in terms of profit.
 “Bankers don’t like surprises,” he said.
 A good farm management software system gives you this knowledge, making conversations with financial stakeholders that much easier.